mwojnars/hypertag/README.md

     | Page dimensions imported from the context: $width x $height

-This script can be rendered in the following way:
+The above script can be rendered in the following way:

 ```python
 html = HyperHTML().render(script, width = 500, height = 1000)